MissVeronica/um-happy-birthday/README.md

 4. Failure to send SMS text greeting will send email greeting instead.

 ## Members Directory
-1. Create a separate Members Directory for displaying Celebrants today and in the delta interval +7/-7 days with the URL <code>.../um-happy-birthday/?delta=-1</code>
+1. Create a separate Members Directory for displaying Celebrants today and in the delta interval +14/-14 days with the URL <code>.../um-happy-birthday/?delta=-1</code>
 2. Add your Members Directory shortcode to the WP page with the slug <code>um-happy-birthday</code>
 3. The plugin is creating links from the Celebrant summary modal in UM Dashboard and Plugin settings.
 4. Supports the <code>[birthdays_today]</code> shortcode.
+5. Current version of Happy Birthday is not supporting usage of UM Setting->Advanced->Features - "Custom usermeta table"

 ## WP Appearance -> Menus
 1. Add the Members Directory links to the menu choices like <code>.../um-happy-birthday/</code> for today's birthdays